 We all depend on Victoria’s rivers.
 They supply the water that comes out of our taps.
 They help grow our food and support local industries.
 They give us beautiful places to connect, relax and play – and important habitat for native animals like the platypus.

 Each year, Victorians draw trillions of litres of water out of our rivers for irrigation and for use in cities and towns.
 But as our population continues to grow, more and more is being taken every year.

 Our rivers are facing an almighty squeeze.
 Some, like the Yarra, the Goulburn and the Thomson, are struggling to survive on just half the water that they need.
 Add the impacts of a damaged climate that is hotter and drier, and the problems only multiply.

 It’s clear we can’t keep going down the path of ‘business as usual’.
 To secure a healthy future – one where our rivers sustain abundant birdlife and prosperous local communities – we need to come together to push for change.

 That’s why Environment Victoria is working alongside communities from across the state to stand up for our rivers and protect the natural places we love.

-Environment Victoria’s Healthy Rivers Campaign has a long and proud history of working to get rivers a fair share of their own water, so that they can survive and thrive under all climate conditions, with plenty of successes.
+Environment Victoria’s Healthy Rivers Campaign has a long and proud history of working to get rivers a fair share of their own water, with plenty of successes.

 Get the latest updates on Environment Victoria's campaigns and find out what you can do to help.